Johann Sebastian Bach: Appointment

 Johann Kuhnau had been Thomaskantor in Leipzig from 1701 until his death on 5 June 1722.
-Bach had visited Leipzig during Kuhnau's tenure: in 1714 he attended the service at the St. Thomas Church on the first Sunday of Advent, and in 1717 he had tested the organ of the St. Paul's Church.
+Bach had visited Leipzig during Kuhnau's tenure: in 1714 he attended the service at the St. Thomas Church on the first Sunday of Advent, and in 1717 he tested the organ at St. Paul's Church.
 In 1716 Bach and Kuhnau met on the occasion of the testing and inauguration of an organ in Halle.
-The position was offered to Bach only after it had been offered to Georg Philipp Telemann and then Christoph Graupner—both of whom chose to stay where they were, Telemann in Hamburg and Graupner in Darmstadt—after using the Leipzig offer to negotiate better terms of employment.
-Bach was required to instruct the Thomasschule students in singing and provide music for Leipzig's main churches.
-He was also assigned to teach Latin, but was allowed to employ four "prefects" (deputies) to do this instead.
+Bach was offered the position only after it had been offered to Georg Philipp Telemann and then Christoph Graupner—both of whom chose to stay where they were, Telemann in Hamburg and Graupner in Darmstadt—after using the Leipzig offer to negotiate better terms of employment.

+Bach was required to instruct the Thomasschule students in singing.
+He was also assigned to teach Latin but was allowed to employ four "prefects" (deputies) to do that for him.
 The prefects also aided with musical instruction.
-A cantata was required for the church services on each Sunday and additional church holidays during the liturgical year.
+Bach held the position for 27 years, until his death.
+During that time, he gained further prestige through honorary appointments at the courts of Köthen and Weissenfels, as well as that of the Elector Frederick Augustus (who was also King of Poland) in Dresden.
+Bach frequently disagreed with his employer, Leipzig's city council, whom he regarded as "penny-pinching".